mattrips/scratchPad/Protocol Conformance.md

 protocol requirement
 : A statement describing a property, method, initializer, subscript or typealias that a type declared to conform to a given protocol must implement.

-implementation
-: A property, method, initializer, subscript or typealias that is capable of satisfying a given protocol requirement.

 protocol conformance
 : The set of witnesses used to satisfy the requirements of a given protocol.